 Dig into the longer version of our ‘Climate Solutions Reporting Guide,’ produced in collaboration with Solutions Journalism Network, for more story ideas, reporting examples, and resources.
+This resource is available in Spanish here.

 So far, most climate coverage has focused on the problem, but that’s only part of the story.
 Audiences also need to know that the climate crisis is solvable.
 Without sugar-coating the facts, our reporting should tell the entire climate story: what’s wrong, but also how it could be fixed.
 That’s both good journalism and what audiences say they want.